The Altruistic Traveller

 huraa-local-island

-Where I stayed: Rivers Beach & Spa – Double room with ensuite (Use this link to save $20AUD on your booking)
+Where I stayed: Rivers Beach & Spa – Double room with ensuite – CLOSED

 Food & Drink: Average $10AUD p/meal